 There are two shopping options in the Canada pavilion, the Northwest Mercantile store and The Trading Post.
 Upon entering Northwest Mercantile, you will see Kitras Art Glass.
 These gorgeous ornaments are handmade in Canada to resemble one of the four seasons.
 The store offers Hatley clothing, Roots fragrances and athletic wear, Deauville perfume, Ice Wines, body care items, and Canadian hockey gear.
 Christmas ornaments depicting woodland creatures are also found here.
-At The Trading Post maple products abound.
+Maple products abound at The Trading Post.
 You can find syrup, candies, tea, and cookies.
-If you are looking for handmade native jewelry this store offers ‘O Canada’ (made on Prince Edward Island) and ‘Monague’ (made in British Columbia).
+If you are looking for handmade native jewelry, this store offers ‘O Canada’ (made on Prince Edward Island) and ‘Monague’ (made in British Columbia).
 Their other souvenirs include Maplefoot Babies stuffed animals, Anne of Green Gables books, BOMA totem poles, and faux raccoon and skunk skin caps.

-The Canadian Lumberjack Show replaced the Off Kilter band, whose last day was September 27.
-The new show is run by the Paul Bunyan Lumberjack Show of Florida that have been seen competing on ESPN and in shows around the world.
-They will perform year round.
+The Canadian Lumberjack Show takes place on the Mill Stage and features axe throwing, shopping, log rolling and more.
+The show is run by the Paul Bunyan Lumberjack Show of Florida that have been seen competing on ESPN and in shows around the world.
+They perform year round.